 The Company signed a non-binding Memorandum of Understanding with GUACI, on 19 September 2022, to evaluate a potential merger between GUACI and the Company.
-During the three-month period ended 31 March 2023, the Company signed a merger agreement with GUACI on 22 March 2023 which is subject to the approval from the regulatory authorities and the shareholders of both GUACI and the Company.
-As per the terms of the merger agreement:
+During the six-month period ended 30 June 2023, the Company signed a merger agreement with GUACI on 22 March 2023, for which approvals from SAMA and Capital Market Authority have been obtained on 17 July 2023 and 26 July 2023, respectively.
+However, the merger is subject to approval from the shareholders of both GUACI and the Company.
+In this regard, the extraordinary general assembly meeting ("EOGM") for both GUACI and the Company is scheduled to take place on 30 August 2023.

-NOTES TO THE INTERIM CONDENSED FINANCIAL INFORMATION FOR THE THREE-MONTH PERIOD ENDED 31 MARCH 2023
+NOTES TO THE INTERIM CONDENSED FINANCIAL INFORMATION FOR THE THREE-MONTH AND SIX-MONTH PERIODS ENDED 30 JUNE 2023